 Educational institutions accumulate a remarkable amount of waste.
 By learning how to handle this waste as a resource, these institutions have an opportunity to engage in cost optimization, educational awareness, and positively advance their environmental stewardship goals.
-In light of the 2015 DeKalb Makes Recycling Simple Partnership between DeKalb County Government and the DeKalb County School District, the Sanitation Division has engaged in a dedicated focus on reducing waste and promoting recycling within the DeKalb County School District’s schools and facilities.
-As of May 2018, all schools within the DeKalb County School District are participating in the school recycling program.
+In light of the 2015 DeKalb Makes Recycling Simple Partnership between DeKalb County Government and the DeKalb County School District, the Sanitation Division has engaged in a dedicated focus on promoting recycling within the DeKalb County School District’s schools and facilities.
+As of May 2018, all schools within the School District have subscribed to the recycling program.

 Benefits of the school recycling program